Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 >
 > This creates the specific icon class.
 If you use the glyphicon pack, this should be set to 'glyphicon-%s', where the '%s' will be replaced by the icon name you give the `icon` helper.

-# AUTHOR

-Erik Carlsson <csson@cpan.org>

-# COPYRIGHT

-Copyright 2014- Erik Carlsson

-Bootstrap itself is (c) Twitter.
-See [their license information](http://getbootstrap.com/getting-started/#license-faqs).

-[Mojolicious::Plugin::BootstrapHelpers](https://metacpan.org/pod/Mojolicious::Plugin::BootstrapHelpers) is third party software, and is not endorsed by Twitter.

-# LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # SOURCE

 [https://github.com/Csson/p5-mojolicious-plugin-bootstraphelpers](https://github.com/Csson/p5-mojolicious-plugin-bootstraphelpers)